 Louisa Phung is a director and writer based in Vancouver, BC.
 A graduate of Capilano’s Bachelor of Performing Arts program, Louisa is a multi-disciplinary artist, successfully working in the BC film and television industry for almost twenty years.
 She recently produced and directed a production of “Beirut” by Alan Bowne as part of the 2020 Vancouver Fringe Festival Dramatic Works Series and her short film “Hope and Grace” had its world premiere this past October at the Edmonton International Film Festival.
 Louisa is excited to develop her newest project with the Block A program at PTC, and to be one of the directors at the 2021 Brave New Playwrights Festival coming this spring.

 Olivia Etey is a Vancouver-based Playwright and Stage Manager.
 She graduated from UBC with a double major in Creative Writing and English Honours.
-Her produced plays include Foreplay (2015), her musical: The Midnight Serenade (2015) and Living on the Grid (2016), which debuted at the Vancouver FRINGE Festival as part of The Only Animal’s Generation Hot Series.
-Olivia was the Level 111 student in the Arts Club LEAP Program (2019).
+Her produced plays include Foreplay (2015), her musical: The Midnight Serenade (2015), Living on the Grid (2016), which debuted at the Vancouver FRINGE Festival as part of The Only Animal’s Generation Hot Series and The Hoarder (2017).
 Select stage-managing credits include, Pull Festival 8 (Speakeasy Theatre 2019), James and the Giant Peach (Arts Umbrella 2019), The Lion, the Witch & The Wardrobe (The Drama Class 2019) The Brave New Play Rites Festival (2018) and The Moaning Yoni (Joylyn Secunda Productions 2018).
 She also Assistant Stage-Managed for Mr. Burns: A Post-Electric Play (Little Mountain Lion Productions (2018).

 Diana Bartosh is Vancouver-based technical director, stage/production manger, and freelance technician.
 A proud member of IATSE 118, Diana was most recently the Technical Director of Performance Works on Granville Island.
 Favorite credits include Mr. Burns, A Post-Electric Play (Little Mountain Lion Productions, TD & SM); Roméo et Juliette (Calgary Opera, AASM), Ridiculous Darkness (Alley Theatre, ASM), Marrow (Alley Theatre, SM & Props Design), Ascension (SFU Dance Program, SM); Jukebox Hero the Musical (Annerin Produtions, AASM), Frankenstein, 1945 (Nebula Company Theatre, SM & PM); and The Drowning Girls (Stone’s Throw Productions, (SM & Props Design).
 Diana holds a Bachelor of Arts in History and Labour Studies from Simon Fraser University.
 Her goal as an artist is to create and facilitate politically-motivated works which challenge our perceptions of humanity – especially those that celebrate the lives and dreams of marginalized and queer communities.